 Special Music School (M. 859) is a K-12 public school that provides students with an intensive music education program with fully-funded lessons, music classes and ensembles along with academics.

 Founded in 1996, Special Music School is a unique public/private partnership between Kaufman Music Center, which is responsible for the music program, and New York City Public Schools, which provides the academic program.
 The music program is fully funded by Kaufman Music Center through private contributions.
 Each year, 335 students from across New York City receive this education without the financial barriers usually associated with the study of music.

-In addition to helping students build strong core skills as musicians, SMS High School prepares them to comfortably improvise and compose, to understand and utilize music technologies, to collaborate with other musicians, and to celebrate and perform the music of living composer.
+A small and individually focused learning environment, Special Music School High School‘s unique approach gives young musicians the opportunity to pursue serious, pre-professional, performance-focused music studies along with a rigorous academic curriculum.
+In addition to helping students build strong core skills as musicians, the school prepares them to comfortably improvise and compose, to understand and utilize music technologies, to collaborate with other musicians, and to celebrate and perform the music of living composers.
 An internationally recognized music faculty works one-on-one, in small groups, and in ensemble rehearsals with students, helping them grow, learn and excel.